wnjinguet/softwarecarpentry_finalproject/README.md

 # softwarecarpentry_finalproject_quiz

 The following program is a quiz game that can be used for studying in any given course, synonymous to programs such as Quizlet.
+The inspiration for the project was the following: https://realpython.com/python-quiz-application/

 1. Requiresments for running the code